ben20086/Logos-Pokemon/readme.md

 ⚠️ Save states may not always persist if you clear browser data.

-Best Settings for GBA on WebRetro (Optional)
+Best Settings for WebRetro (Optional)

 If available in your menu: